steve-community/steve/README.md

 * migration from JOGL to Spring Data JPA
 * removing MySQL dependent functionality
 * migration from Jetty websockets to Apache Tomcat websockets
-* introduction of the EmobilityServiceProvider and EmobilityServiceProviderFacade interfaces to communicate with an ESP backend
+* introduction of the EmobilityServiceProvider and OcppMiddleware interfaces to communicate with an ESP backend

 ### Charge Point Support